aws/amazon-ivs-react-native-player/CONTRIBUTING.md

 Our pre-commit hooks verify that the linter and tests pass when committing.

+### e2e testing

+The package includes e2e Detox tests for iOS and Android.

+To run tests locally on Android:

+- First, you need to install detox on your machine - https://github.com/wix/Detox
+- Trigger `yarn e2e:build:android` to build the app.
+To test app in release mode use `yarn e2e:build:android:release` script
+- Make sure you have opened Android emulator.
+Your emulator name should be the same as in `.detoxrc.json` configuration file - `devices > emulator` section for development and `devices > emulator` for release
+- If you test the app in debug mode run the packager - `yarn start` in `/example`
+- Run `yarn e2e:test:android` or `yarn e2e:test:android:release` to trigger tests

+To run tests locally on iOS:

+- First, you need to install detox on your machine - https://github.com/wix/Detox
+- Trigger `yarn e2e:build:ios` to build the app.
+To test app in release mode use `yarn e2e:build:ios:release` script
+- Make sure you have opened ios simulator
+- If you test the app in debug mode run the packager - `yarn start` in `/example`
+- Run `yarn e2e:test:ios` or `yarn e2e:test:ios:release` to trigger tests

+In order to modify existing tests or create new ones open `e2e` directory.
+There is a separate `*.e2e.js` file for each test suite.

 ### Scripts

 The `package.json` file contains various scripts for common tasks: